 The Police Investigations & Review Commissioner can investigate:

 At the end of an investigation, the Commissioner can recommend improvements in the way the police operate and deliver their services to the public in Scotland.

 The Police Investigations & Review Commissioner (PIRC) can review:

-Once that process has been completed and the police have informed you about the outcome of your complaint, if you are dissatisfied about the way your complaint has been handled you may apply to the PIRC for a CHR.
+Once that process is complete and the police have informed you of the outcome, if you are dissatisfied about the way your complaint has been handled you may apply to us for a CHR.